oneapi-src/oneDNN/README.md

 AMD\* GPU, OpenPOWER\* Power ISA (PPC64), IBMz\* (s390x), and RISC-V.

-oneDNN is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.
+oneDNN is intended for deep learning applications and framework developers interested in improving application performance on CPUs and GPUs.
 Deep learning practitioners should use one of the [applications enabled with oneDNN](#applications-enabled-with-onednn).

 # Table of Contents